alexeyromanov365/weather_forecast/README.md

 A Ruby on Rails application that provides weather forecasts using OpenMeteo API and geocoding services.

+## Features

+- **Address-based Weather Lookup**: Enter any address to get weather information
+- **Geocoding Integration**: Uses Geocoder gem for address-to-coordinates conversion
+- **Weather Data Caching**: Implements 30-minute caching to reduce API calls
+- **Error Handling**: Comprehensive error handling for geocoding and weather services
+- **Responsive Design**: Works well on both desktop and mobile devices

-## Key features:
+## Architecture

-- Address-based weather lookup
-- Geocoding integration
+The application follows a service-oriented architecture with the following components:

+- **GeocoderWrapper**: Handles all geocoding operations with error handling
+- **GeocodingService**: Provides a clean interface for accessing geocoding data
-- Weather data caching (30 minutes)
+- **WeatherService**: Manages weather data retrieval and caching
-- Responsive design
-- Error handling
+- **OpenMeteoService**: Handles communication with the OpenMeteo API

-## Ruby version
+## Prerequisites

-- Ruby 3.1.0 or higher (Ruby 3.3 recommended version)
+- Ruby 3.1.0 or higher (Ruby 3.3 recommended)
-- Rubygems 1.8.11 or higher
+- Rails 7.0 or higher

 ## Installation